 Finding Media to Use in Your YouTube Videos

-Make sure anything you include—whether it’s music, sound effects, images, or video clips—is either royalty-free or something you have full rights to use.
+Make sure any media you include is either royalty-free or something you have full rights to use.
+There are tons of royalty-free media sources available.

 YouTube also has its own Audio Library with thousands of free tracks and sound effects you can use in your videos.

 You can find it inside YouTube Studio.
-Just search or browse the collection and download what you like.
+Just search or browse the collection, download what you like, and add it to your video in your editor.

 Saving Your Video to Upload on YouTube